Blog

 - Certifications: Check if the program provides opportunities for certification, as this can enhance your credibility in the job market.

-- Hands-On Experience: Practical labs and real-world exercises are essential for developing practical skills.
+- Hands-on Experience: Practical labs and real-world exercises are essential for developing practical skills.

 - Flexibility: Consider your schedule and choose a program that aligns with your availability.